 Section 43B provides a list of expenses you can claim as deductions under the head ‘profits and gains of business or profession.’
 However, you can claim these against your taxable income only in the year of actual payment.
 You cannot get the deductions in the year when you incurred the liability to pay such expenses under Section 43B.

-Assesses can claim these deductions on payment and not accrual basis.
+Assesses can claim these deductions on payment and not on an accrual basis.
 He/she will be given time to pay these amounts before filing returns of income.
 When filing income tax returns, taxpayers need to show proof of payment to claim deductions in the same assessment year.

 Let us look at the following example to see how Section 43B of the Income Tax Act works: